• This field is for validation purposes and should be left unchanged.

 After you have been issued your license, it is important to strictly obey the rules of the New York State Liquor Authority.
 Failure to adhere to their guidelines can lead to citations and possible revocation of your liquor license.

-If you need a New York City liquor license attorney, call The Law Office of Stacy L. Weiss, PLLC
+If you need a New York liquor license attorney, call The Law Office of Stacy L. Weiss, PLLC

 At The Law Office of Stacy L. Weiss, PLLC, we fully explain the process of liquor license acquisition for your business and ensure that it goes smoothly.
 Call us today at 212.521.0828 or contact us online to arrange for a free initial consultation at our Manhattan location.
-Our office hours are Monday through Friday, 9:30 a.m. to 5:30 p.m., and evenings by appointment.
+Our office hours are Monday through Friday, 9:00 a.m. to 5:30 p.m., and evenings by appointment.